Ernst Bessel Hagen: Life

-Hagen-Rubens equation
+Hagen–Rubens equation

 Between 1897 and 1908 Hagen teamed up with Heinrich Rubens to research reflection and emission from electromagnetic radio waves through metal, and to investigate their relationships with electrical conductivity.
 This work led to the identification of the so-called Hagen-Rubens equation (1903), which defines the relationship between optical reflection and electrical conductivity as an approximation in the range of the infrared spectrum.
 Hagen was also involved with Rubens' extensive investigations into black body transmittance.
 The work undertaken by Hagen and Rubens had the effect of confirming Maxwell's equations, notably with respect to the three-vector elements of a constant, non-frequency dependent conductivity up to the infrared frequency range.

 Personal

 In 1896 Ernst Bessel Hagen married Wilhelmine von Bezold (1870–1939) in Berlin.
-Her father was the notable meteorologist Prof. Wilhelm von Bezold (1837-1907).
+Her father was the notable meteorologist Wilhelm von Bezold.
 The marriage produced two recorded sons.